kbkatebray/cca_emp_int/README.md

-This repository contains the scripts for the CCA analysis (chapter 1 of thesis).
+This repository contains the scripts for the CCA analysis.

 # Data
 - Is stored in csv files and these files are currently ignored by git.